How to Generate Video with Cursor: The Complete 2026 Guide

 The Bottom Line

-Cursor is the best agent for code.
+Cursor is the best agent for code inside your IDE.
 It just can't make video.
 That's not a bug — it's the right separation of concerns.
 Video generation belongs in a dedicated capability layer.

 The question is how much friction you want between Cursor and that layer.
-One API key per model, or one CLI command.
+One API key per model, or one CLI command that embeds video directly into your project.

 Written by the AnyCap team.
-We build the capability runtime that gives Cursor, Claude Code, and Codex video generation through one CLI — so your agent doesn't stop at "I can't do that."
+We build the capability layer that gives Cursor, Claude Code, and Codex video generation through one CLI — so your agent doesn't stop at "I can't do that."